flammie/omorfi/README.md

 # Omorfi–Open morphology of Finnish

-This package contains free and open source morphological lexical database for the Finnish language.
-This package is licenced under GNU GPL version 3, but not necessarily later.
-Licence can be found from `COPYING` file in root of the distribution package.
-Other licences are possible from authors named in the `AUTHORS`.
+This package contains free and open source morphology of Finnish: a database, tools and APIs.
+This package is licenced under [GNU GPL version 3](https://gnu.org/licenses/gpl.html), but not necessarily later.
+Licence can also be found in the `COPYING` file in the root directory of this package.
+Other licences are possible by *all* the authors named in the `AUTHORS` file.

 The dictionaries used in omorfi are [Nykysuomen sanalista](http://kaino.kotus.fi) (LGPL),